Board of Directors Biographies

 Dr. Po received his MD and Ph.D. from Columbia College of Physicians and Surgeons and the Department of Biomedical Engineering at Columbia University's Fu School of Engineering.
 He received his MA in mathematics and his BS in Biomedical Engineering and Computer Science from Johns Hopkins University.

 Carol A. Somersille*, MD, FACOG, is the Secretary/Treasurer of the El Camino Healthcare District Board.
 She was publicly elected to the El Camino Healthcare District Board of Directors on November 3, 2020, for a four-year term and elected to her first term as a member of the El Camino Hospital Board of Directors on December 4, 2020.
-In addition, she is a member of the Investment Committee and Quality Patient Care and Patient Experience Committee.
+In addition, she is the Chair of the Quality Patient Care and Patient Experience Committee, and she serves as a member of the Executive Compensation Committee.

 Dr. Somersille is an obstetrician/gynecologist, full-time practicing physician, and Medical Staff member.
 She has managed an independent medical practice in our community since the 1990s and has also spent time in a community clinic caring for underserved residents.
 Dr. Somersille has over a decade of hospital quality assurance experience.
 After many years on a hospital Quality Assurance Committee, she served as Chair of Obstetrics and Gynecology Quality Assurance and currently serves on the El Camino Hospital Perinatal Peer Review Committee.